rchampati/pcf-kbs/component/ert/diego/cfdot.md

   $ cfdot actual-lrp-groups | jq '.instance, .evacuating | values' | jq -s -r 'group_by(.state)[] | .[0].state + ": " + (length | tostring)'
   ```

-  This command outputs a list of app states and the number of apps that are currently in those states.
-For example:
+  This command outputs a list of app states and the number of apps that are currently in those states, for example:

     ```
     CRASHED: 36